 How to make bunting

-It's easy to make bunting out of things you already have at home; it's a simple process that everyone can get involved in.
+Bunting brightens any event, so what better way to spread the cheer than by making it yourself?
+It's easy to make bunting out of things you already have at home - and everyone can get involved in helping out!

 - Blu-Tack or drawing pins

 - Scraps of material

 - Ribbon, bias tape or even old shoe laces to string your bunting on

 - Adhesive: double-sided tape, glue-gun, stapler or needle and thread